orlleite/uglifyjs-php/readme.md

 # UglifyJS.php

-Using UglifyJS as a service for JavaScript minification in PHP
+Using UglifyJS wrap in PHP

-Note that this class is abstructing the requests to a remote service run by an [UglifyJS-service](https://github.com/marijnh/UglifyJS-service)
+- You have to install command line uglifyjs ``npm install uglify-js -g``
+- Versions follow the versions of the UglifyJS package

 ## Usage